emacs-eaf/emacs-application-framework/README.md

 (require 'eaf)
 ```
 or,
-If you use [use-package](https://github.com/jwiegley/use-package), you can use the following configuration.
+If you use [use-package](https://github.com/jwiegley/use-package), you can use the following *sample* configuration for your convenience.

 ```Elisp
 (use-package eaf